Anapa: Administrative and municipal status

 Within the framework of administrative divisions, Anapa serves as the administrative center of Anapsky District, even though it is not a part of it.
 As an administrative division, it is, together with three rural localities, incorporated separately as the Town of Anapa—an administrative unit with the status equal to that of the districts.
 As a municipal division, the territories of the Town of Anapa and of Anapsky District are incorporated as Anapa Urban Okrug.

 Tourism

 The town boasts a number of sanatoria and hotels.
-Anapa, Sochi, and several other cities along the Russian coast of the Black Sea have enjoyed a substantial increase in popularity among Russians since the dissolution of the Soviet Union, which left traditional Soviet resort cities in Georgia and Ukraine.
 Anapa is served by the Anapa Airport.

-Anapa, like the other Black Sea coast resorts, has a superb sunny summer climate.
-Anapa has beautiful, mostly sandy beaches.
-However, Anapa seldom attracts tourists from outside Russia due to its modest infrastructure and its inconvenient accessibility from Europe via Moscow or Krasnodar.
-Anapa remains an attractive option for Russians who prefer the inexpensive Russian resort to other destinations.
+Anapa seldom attracts tourists from outside Russia due to its modest infrastructure and its inconvenient accessibility from Europe via Moscow or Krasnodar.

 Transportation

-Transportation facilities include the Anapa Airport, a railway station, an international passenger port for small-tonnage ships, a bus station, and a network of highways.
+Transportation facilities include an international passenger port for small-tonnage ships, the Anapa Airport, a railway station, a bus station, and a network of highways.

 Climate

 Anapa has a humid subtropical climate (Köppen climate classification Cfa) with mediterranean (Csa) influences at the lower elevations.
 Compared to cities further south along the coast like Novorossiysk and Sochi, Anapa receives considerably less rainfall but has somewhat colder winters.